DrEmpiricism/Optimize-Offline/Content/Additional/LockScreen/README.md

-Any custom lockscreen image file added herein will be integrated into the image when the -Additional switch is used and its value set to True in the Config.ini
+If adding additional user content, place any custom LockScreen image file to be added to the image here.

 The image must be in .jpg format and have dimensions appropriate for the resolution (1920x1080)